hauler-dev/hauler/README.md

 ## Airgap Swiss Army Knife

 > ⚠️ This project is still in active development and *not* Generally Available (GA).
 Most of the core functionality and features are ready, but may have breaking changes.
 Please review the [Release Notes](https://github.com/rancherfederal/hauler/releases) for more information!

 `Rancher Government Hauler` simplifies the airgap experience without requiring users to adopt a specific workflow. **Hauler** simplifies the airgapping process, by representing assets (images, charts, files, etc...) as content and collections to allow users to easily fetch, store, package, and distribute these assets with declarative manifests or through the command line.

-`Hauler` does this by storing contents and collections as OCI Objects and Specifications and allowing users to serve contents and collections via an embedded registry and fileserver.
+`Hauler` does this by storing contents and collections as OCI Objects and Specifications and allows users to serve contents and collections with an embedded registry and fileserver.
 Additionally, `Hauler` has the ability to inspect and verify image attestations and warn when attestations are available for a specific image.
 For more information, please review the **[Hauler Documentation](https://rancherfederal.github.io/hauler-docs)!**

 ## Latest Release
 * [Hauler v0.3.0](https://github.com/rancherfederal/hauler/releases/tag/v0.3.0)